mmistakes/minimal-mistakes/_posts/learning/book_report/2021-10-03-reading_list.md

     1. 10/18/21 - 10/27/21

     2. A phenomenal story that seems almost unreal.
-I listened to the audiobook and I was taken away.
-The story requires some time to build up, but halfway through you can truly see, feel and emphasize what the sailors are experiencing.
+I listened to the audiobook, and I was taken away.
+The story requires some time to build up, but halfway through, you can truly see, feel and emphasize what the sailors are experiencing.
 It has moments that will make your stomach turn and make you yell at God for his cruelty.
 It also has moments of satisfaction where you’re laughing and giggling.
 Overall, this is truly an extraordinary book that I would highly recommend.

 7.  _The Outsider_ by S. E. Hinton